VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## Appendix 1: Update Parcel Definition in Vermont Statute Considerations
 ### A1.1 Current State of Mapped Inactive Parcels

-Status of submitted parcel geometry, including counts of inactives and submittals by town, are published weekly at the Town Parcel Status dashboard maintained by VCGI: [https://maps.vcgi.vermont.gov/parcelstatus](https://maps.vcgi.vermont.gov/parcelstatus).
-See the tab a the bottom titled "Inactives" to view current status.
-Inactives are also viewable within the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/parcelviewer) and as  GIS data at the [Vermont Open Geodata Portal](https://geodata.vermont.gov/pages/parcels).
+Status of submitted parcel geometry, including counts of inactives and submittals by town, are published weekly at the [Town Parcel Status dashboard](https://maps.vcgi.vermont.gov/parcelstatus) maintained by VCGI.
+See the tab at the bottom titled "Inactives" to view current status.
+Inactives can also be found within the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/parcelviewer) and as  GIS data at the [Vermont Open Geodata Portal](https://geodata.vermont.gov/pages/parcels).
 Those data are also updated weekly.

 Inactive parcels are not managed consistently across towns; currently 178 towns (70%) submit inactive parcels.
 In addition, attribution of the parcel status field (active/inactive) is not complete or consistent for all submitting towns.
 As of November 2024, only 138 towns (54%) have submitted inactives with a populated and presumably accurate "STATUS" field.
 This means the parent parcel has an "ACTIVE" status and all associated "INACTIVE" status parcels have a PARENTSPAN matching the "ACTIVE" status SPAN.